 Adequate off-street loading facilities and space must be provided to service all needs created by new construction, whether through new structures or additions or to old ones, and by change of use of existing structures.
-Facilities shall be so sized and arranged that no trucks need back onto or off a public way, or be parked on a public way, or be parked on a public way while loading, unloading, or waiting to do so.
+Facilities shall be so sized and arranged that no trucks need back onto or off a public way, or be parked on a public way while loading, unloading, or waiting to do so.